 Each Entity with which a Covered Emergency Medical Services Person is associated must require that the Covered Emergency Medical Services Person provide to the Entity a Certificate of Immunization or documentation of an Exemption pertaining to the Diseases enumerated in the Chapter.

-No Entity may permit a Covered Emergency Medical Services Person to provide Direct Patient Care without a Certificate of Immunization, or documentation of an Exemption pertaining to the Diseases enumerated in the Chapter after the Effective Date required by this chapter.
+No Entity may permit a Covered Emergency Medical Services Person to provide Direct Patient Care without a Certificate of Immunization demonstrating compliance with paragraph 3 of this section, or documentation of an Exemption pertaining to the Diseases enumerated in the Chapter after the Effective Date required by this chapter.
+Covered Emergency Medical Service Persons must have begun the COVID-19 series, or have an approved medical exemption, prior to providing Direct Patient Care, and must come into compliance with the remainingadministrations in compliance with paragraph 3 of this section.

 The number and timing of immunization administrations shall be in accordance with the applicable immunization manufacturer’s dosing specification or labelling.